int128/kustomize-action/README.md

 overlays/production/kustomization.yaml
 ```

-This action writes the generated manifests to a temporary directory.
+this action writes the generated manifests to a temporary directory.

-You can get the full-paths from `outputs.files`, for example,
+You can get the paths from `outputs.files`, for example,

 ```
 /tmp/kustomize-action-xyz/overlays/development/generated.yaml